-I must confess, I travell'd more pleasantly afterwards in the Deserts and vast Wildernesses of Grand Tartary, than here; and yet the Roads here are well paved, and well kept, and very convenient for Travellers: but nothing was more awkward to me, than to see such a haughty, imperious, insolent People, in the midst of the grossest Simplicity and Ignorance, for all their famed Ingenuity is no more: And my Friend Father Simon and I used to be very merry upon these Occasions, to see the beggarly Pride of those People; for Example: Coming by the House of a Country Gentleman, as Father Simon called him, about ten Leagues off of the City of Nankin, we had first of all the Honour to ride with the Master of the House about two Miles: The State he rode in was a perfect Don Quixotism, being a Mixture of Pomp and Poverty.

-The Habit of this greasy Don was very proper for a Scaramouch or Merry-Andrew, being a dirty Calico, with all the Tawdry and Trapping of a Fool's Coat, such as Hanging-sleeves, Tassels, and Cuts and Slashes almost on every Side; it covered a Taffety Vest, as greasy as a Butcher, and which testify'd that his Honour must needs be a most exquisite Sloven.

-His Horse was a poor, lean, starved, hobbling Creature, such as in England might sell for about 30 or 40 Shillings, and he had two Slaves follow'd him on Foot, to drive the poor Creature along; he had a Whip in his Hand, and he belabour'd the Beast as fast about the Head, as his Slaves did about the Tail, and thus he rode by us with about ten or twelve Servants, and we were told he was going from the City to his Country Seat, about half a League before us: We travell'd on gently, but this Figure of a Gentleman rode away before us, and as we stopped at a Village about an Hour to refresh us, when we came by the Country Seat of this great Man, we saw him in a little Place, before his Door, eating his Repast; it was a Kind of a Garden, but he was easy to be seen, and we were given to understand that the more we looked on him, the better he would be pleased.

-He sat under a Tree, something like the Palmetto Tree, which effectually shaded him over the Head, and on the South Side, but under the Tree also, was placed a large Umbrella, which made that Part look well enough; he sat lolling back in a great Elbow Chair, being a heavy corpulent Man, and his Meat being brought him by two Women Slaves; he had two more, whose Office, I think, few Gentlemen in Europe would accept of their Service in, (viz.)
-One fed the Squire with a Spoon, and the other held the Dish with one Hand, and scraped off what he let fall upon his Worship's Beard and Taffety Vest, while the great fat Brute thought it below him to employ his own Hands in any of those familiar Offices, which Kings and Monarchs would rather do, than be troubled with the clumsy Fingers of their Servants.
+I must confess I travelled more pleasantly afterwards in the deserts and vast wildernesses of Grand Tartary than here, and yet the roads here are well paved and well kept, and very convenient for travellers; but nothing was more awkward to me than to see such a haughty, imperious, insolent people, in the midst of the grossest simplicity and ignorance; and my friend Father Simon and I used to be very merry upon these occasions, to see the beggarly pride of these people.
+For example, coming by the house of a country gentleman, as Father Simon called him, about ten leagues off the city of Nanquin, we had first of all the honour to ride with the master of the house about two miles; the state he rode in was a perfect Don Quixotism, being a mixture of pomp and poverty.
+His habit was very proper for a scaramouch, or merry-andrew, being a dirty calico, with hanging sleeves, tassels, and cuts and slashes almost on every side: it covered a taffety vest, as greasy as a butcher's, and which testified that his honour must be a most exquisite sloven.
+His horse was but a poor, starved, hobbling creature, and he had two slaves followed him on foot to drive the poor creature along; he had a whip in his hand, and he belaboured the beast as fast about the head as his slaves did about the tail; and thus he rode by us, with about ten or twelve servants, going from the city to his country seat about half a league before us.
+We travelled on gently, but this figure of a gentleman rode away before us; and as we stopped at a village about an hour to refresh us, when we came by the country seat of this great man, we saw him in a little place before his door, eating a repast.
+It was a kind of garden, but he was easy to be seen; and we were given to understand that the more we looked at him the better he would be pleased.
+He sat under a tree, something like the palmetto, which effectually shaded him over the head, and on the south side; but under the tree was placed a large umbrella, which made that part look well enough.
+He sat lolling back in a great elbow-chair, being a heavy, corpulent man, and had his meat brought him by two women slaves.
+He had two more, one of whom fed the squire with a spoon, and the other held the dish with one hand, and scraped off what he let fall upon his worship's beard and taffety vest.

-Y

-lia

-Sei

-anj

-deg

-tive

-hav

-alon

-I took this Time to think what Pain Men's Pride puts them to; and how troublesome a haughty Temper, thus ill-manag'd, must be to a Man of common Sense ; and leaving the poor Wretch to please himself with our looking at him, as if we admir'd his Pomp, whereas we really pitied and contemn'd him, we pursu'd our Journey; only Father Simon had the Curiosity to stay to inform himself what Dainties the Country Justice had to feed on, in all his State, which he said he had the Honour to taste of, and which was, I think, a Dose that an English Hound would scarce have eaten, if it had been offer'd him, (viz) a Mess of boiled Rice with a great Piece of Garlic in it, and a little Bag filled with Green Pepper, and another Plant which they have here, something like our Ginger, but smelling like Musk, and tasting like Mustard ; all this was put together, and a small Lump or Piece of lean Mutton boiled in it; and this was his Worship's Repast, four or five Servants more attending at a Distance.
-If he fed them meaner than he was fed himself, the Spice excepted, they must fare very coarsely indeed.
+Thus leaving the poor wretch to please himself with our looking at him, as if we admired his pomp, though we really pitied and contemned him, we pursued our journey; only Father Simon had the curiosity to stay to inform himself what dainties the country justice had to feed on in all his state, which he had the honour to taste of, and which was, I think, a mess of boiled rice, with a great piece of garlic in it, and a little bag filled with green pepper, and another plant which they have there, something like our ginger, but smelling like musk, and tasting like mustard; all this was put together, and a small piece of lean mutton boiled in it, and this was his worship's repast.
+Four or five servants more attended at a distance, who we supposed were to eat of the same after their master.